Culebra Ferry Schedules *UPDATED 2023

 You can get your Culebra ferry tickets at www.viequesferrytickets.com.
-Voyage between Fajardo and Culebra is about 1:15 hours.
+Voyage between Ceiba and Culebra is about 40 minutes with fast ferries (2021).
 Most car rental companies in Puerto Rico do not allow their vehicles to be taken on the ferry.
 It is recommended to park your rental car in Fajardo and rent another in Culebra.

-If you happen to miss the ferry at Fajardo, an alternative is to fly from the Ceiba airport.
+If you happen to miss the ferry at Ceiba, an alternative is to fly from the Ceiba airport.
 Vieques Air Link and Air Flamenco fly between Ceiba and Culebra.
-But if you get the tickets on www.viequesferrytickts.com you will get your ride.
+But if you get the tickets on www.viequesferrytickets.com you will get your ride.

 The Culebra Ferry: Make It Part Of The Adventure

 The Culebra Ferry is one of most commonly used methods to get to Culebra.
 Follow our advice and make this trip part of the fun and the adventure you will have during your best Culebra Beach Vacations.

 There are two types of ferries: the passenger ferry and the cargo ferry.
 On this page I will concentrate on the passenger ferry wich we puertorricans call ‘La Lancha’.